 The statutes allow the municipality to collect tax increments until the net project cost has been fully recovered, or until 27 years after the creation date, whichever occurs first.
-Project costs uncollected at the dissolution date are absorbed by the city.
+Project costs uncollected at the dissolution date are absorbed by the City of Madison.
 Project costs may be incurred up to five years before the unextended termination date of the District.

-Creation Date Last Year to Collect Increment TID No. 37 January 1, 2006 July 18, 2028 2034
+Creation Date Last Date to Incur Project Costs Last Year to Collect Increment Tax Incremental District No. 37 January 1, 2006 July 18, 2028 2034

-NOTES TO FINANCIAL STATEMENTS As of December 31, 2015 and From the Date of Creation Through December 31, 2015
+NOTES TO FINANCIAL STATEMENTS As of December 31, 2017 and From the Date of Creation Through December 31, 2017